derykmakgill/website/odyssey.md

 Or maybe that is because I had the misfortunate of watching Brad Pitt's *Troy* before I read The Iliad and had very different expectations going into the book and felt let down by the fact that Paris was even *worse* than Orlando Bloom such that Helen didn't seem to like him much, Agamemmnon and Menalaus seem like pretty fine men, Hector is "meh," and the book ends before the city is even destroyed.

+Regardless of their literary merit relative to eachother, The Odyssey is certainly more recongisable to we modern Netflix-addled goldfish and almost reads like a novel at times following a very classic (because Homer rather invented it) hero's journey arch that is just riveting.

 ## On Translations of The Odyssey

 I'm unsure whether or not most readers are as obsessive about picking the "proper" translation as I am, but as a